 Teachers can also do extrinsic motivation.
 This involves rewards that occur outside the learner’s control.
 These may include token economic rewards for good performance, peer acceptance of good performance, avoidance of “punishment” by performing well, praise for good work and so on.

 Another effective way/technique for motivation is to ask students to justify their curiosity.

 Teachers should be able to give students as much control over their own education as possible.
 Let students choose paper and project topics that interest them.
 Assess them in a variety of ways (tests, papers, projects, presentations, etc.) to give students more control over how they show their understanding to you.
 Give students options for how these assignments are weighted.

 Teachers can also try to be role models for students, this is by delivering their presentations with energy and enthusiasm.
 As a display of their motivation, their passion motivates students.
-Math tutors from LearnOK.com are ready to provide you with reliable algebra help.

 In short it is also advisable to relate well with the student.
 This will impose a feeling of awareness that will help them ask questions when in need.